|Ancestor 1: Scot Fagerland (living) (tree)||No children||No wife|

 Using and Understanding This Site

-Welcome to my genealogy website!
-Each page is devoted to an ancestral couple in adulthood, with links to “his parents”, “her parents” and “their ancestral child.”
-For the sake of privacy, I do not have profiles for the living or their parents.
-Thus, the real profiles will begin with my great and 2nd-great grandparents.
-You’ll just have to click back a few generations to get there.
+Each profile page is devoted to an ancestral couple in adulthood, with links to “his parents”, “her parents” and “their ancestral child.”
+For the sake of privacy, I do not include biographic details from the lifetimes of the living.
+Thus, you’ll just have to click back at least to my grandparents to find interesting information.

 I use Ahnentafel numbering, which is the best way to count, identify, and arrange ancestors.
 It starts with me as “Ancestor # 1”.
 There is a decimal and a binary version.